 The following addendums supersede all present rules as established by the National Adult Baseball Association (NABA) and the National Baseball Congress.
 These addendums will apply to the Las Vegas Fun Tournament only.

-1. Eligibility - During the year 2012 Over 50 Baseball National Fun Tournament in Las Vegas, participants should be at least 48 years old as of December 31, 2012 to play in the 50 and over division.
-A player must be 55 years old and 60 years old by December 31, 2012 to respectively play in the 55 and 60 and over divisions.
+1. Eligibility - During the year 2016 Over 50 Baseball National Fun Tournament in Las Vegas, participants should be at least 48 years old as of December 31, 2016 to play in the 50 and over division.
+A player must be 58 years old by December 31, 2016 to play in the 60 and over divisions.
 The tournament director reserves the right to directly assign both primary and secondary players to a team with 10 players or less, as well as to give waivers to specific individuals if needed to maintain the appropriate team levels of the tournament.

 Participants who want to play on 2 teams may do so as long as they pay a secondary team fee, and are age eligible to participate with both teams.
 If you are interested in playing more than one game a day (NOT GUARANTEED) then you may register to play on a secondary team as long as you are age eligible to play in that division.
 If you are interested in playing more than one game a day (Guaranteed), then you may register to play on the TEAM USA organization as long as you are age eligible to play in that division.